nutszebra/dense_net/README.md

 # What's this
-Implementation of Densely Connected Convolutional Networks by chainer
+Implementation of Densely Connected Convolutional Networks (DCCN) by chainer

 # Dependencies